kaitersgonnakait/gorelik.net/_posts/2016/2016-03-30-a-problem-shared-is-a-problem-halved-2.md

 ![](/assets/images/2016/03/1200px-Ilia_Efimovich_Repin_%281844-1930%29_-_Volga_Boatmen_%281870-1873%29.jpg)_Socially active bloggers, and bloggers who write in teams tend to write a blog for longer times._

 Writing a blog is a hard and demanding task.
 It requires creativity, dedication and persistence.
 Data shows that a large percentage of bloggers stop posting after a couple of months, and most of them don’t survive for more than a year.
 What is the force that drives the successful bloggers?
 What factors distinguish the persistent bloggers from the “quitters”?
 Is there anything a person can do to increase his or her chances to keep blogging and not to quit?

 ### Competing theories

 The research that I will present here was performed in collaboration with Lior Zalmanson, a post-doc researcher at Stern School of Business New York University.
 In this study, we asked ourselves whether people can increase their chance to keep blogging by joining forces.

 Whether people work better in groups or as individuals is an open and long-debated question in social psychology.
-On one hand, there is a phenomenon of “Social Loafing” -- a phenomenon that was first described by a French agricultural engineer Maximilien Ringelmann in 1913.
+On one hand, there is a phenomenon of “Social Loafing” &mdash; a phenomenon that was first described by a French agricultural engineer Maximilien Ringelmann in 1913.
 According to Ringelmann’s findings, having group members work together on a task results in significantly less effort than when individual members are acting alone \[[Wikipedia](https://en.wikipedia.org/wiki/Ringelmann_effect), [Original paper](http://gallica.bnf.fr/ark:/12148/bpt6k54409695.image.f14.langEN)\].

 On the other hand, Otto Köhler, a German psychologist, has found in 1926 that the weaker group members strive to keep up with the accomplishment of the other group members, which results in an overall performance improvement \[[Enc Britanica](http://www.britannica.com/topic/Kohler-effect)\].
 The effect of “Social Compensation” was suggested by [Karau and Williams in 1991](http://www.communicationcache.com/uploads/1/0/8/8/10887248/social_loafing_and_social_compensation-_the_effects_of_expectations_of_co-worker_performance.pdf).
 According to their observations, a worker will work harder in groups, compensating for those who work less.